 Although Baidu looks like a Google clone at first glance, there are also some differences between the two search engines.
 SEO is a big challenge in a local online market but can be absolutely daunting when trying to make your website visible in the market in China.
-We hope that our Baidu SEO Guide will give you a good place to start.
+We hope that our Baidu SEO Guide with 11 tips and things to avoid on Baidu will give you a good place to start.

-Baidu is 100% Chinese and gives priority to websites that are 100% Chinese.
+First things first in this Baidu SEO Guide: Baidu is 100% Chinese and gives priority to websites that are 100% Chinese.
 So you need to have a website in simplified Chinese that’s not mixed in with your English website.
-Additionally, Baidu prefers websites that are hosted in China and have the “.cn” domain
+Additionally, Baidu prefers websites that are hosted in China and have the “.cn” domain.

 Besides a China-based web host and a “.cn” domain, you will also need a business level ICP (Internet Content Publishing License).
 The ICP is essentially a legal green light from the government to run your website but it’s next to impossible to get if are not physically present in the country.
 All of this is generally easier if you establish a local partner that can handle all the legalities.